wtsi-npg/npg_conda/README.md

 The list of recipe paths may be passed directly to `conda-build`:

     ./scripts/package_sort.py recipes | awk '{print $3}' | xargs conda-build

+which will build everything using just the Anaconda defaults channel and the local channel for dependencies.